doc4d/docs/docs/API/DataClassClass.md

 If you pass an attribute that does not exist in the dataclass, the function ignores it and an error is thrown.

-The REST requests optimization is triggered immediately if:
+When you pass a context to the ORDA class functions, the REST request optimization is triggered immediately:
 * the first entity is not fully loaded as done in automatic mode
-* pages of 80 entities (or pageLength entities) are immediately asked to the server with only the attributes in the context
+* pages of 80 entities (or `pageLength` entities) are immediately asked to the server with only the attributes in the context

 In *contextName*, pass the name of the optimization context that will be linked to the dataclass attributes.